ansible/ansible-documentation/docs/docsite/rst/scenario_guides/guide_gce.rst

 Credentials
 -----------
-It's easy to create a GCP account with credentials for Ansible.
+It is easy to create a GCP account with credentials for Ansible.
 You have multiple options to get your credentials - here are two of the most common options:

 * Service Accounts (Recommended): Use JSON service accounts with specific permissions.